 The Operations Center maintains study budgets and coordinates with the IMPAACT Finance and Contracts Office at Johns Hopkins University (JHU), which executes sub-agreements, sub-contracts, and other funding mechanisms to ensure all necessary components of the study are implemented per protocol.
 For example, some study procedures may require sub-contracts or sub-agreements to be developed, negotiated, and fully executed prior to opening a study to accrual.
 Studies with pharmaceutical funding support may require a study-specific funding agreement with the pharmaceutical company to be finalized and fully executed prior to opening a study to accrual.
 Some study procedures or shipping of specimens during study follow-up may allow sub-agreements and sub-contracts to be developed during study implementation.
 The LC representative will ensure that all IMPAACT protocol-specific specialty laboratories and/or contract laboratories have been notified that they will receive and process study-specific samples.
+As part of determining the study-specific open to accrual requirements, protocol team members will determine which contracts or agreements must be fully executed or approved prior to opening the study to accrual.
+In general, any contracts or agreements needed to provide study product or complete real-time testing should be completed prior to opening to accrual.

 Budget modifications needed during study implementation will be communicated to the Finance and Grants Office and may require MOG approval prior to finalization.

 Protocol modifications, such as LoAs or full protocol amendments, may have implications on the study budget.
-The proposed modifications, along with any associated changes to the budget, must be reviewed and approved by the MOG prior to development of the LoA or full protocol amendment (see Section 9).
+The proposed modifications, along with any associated changes to the budget, must be reviewed and approved by the MOG per the guidance provided in Section 9.